sQVe/30s/README.md

 - Written in JavaScript (ES6)
 - View, view by tag and search snippets
-- Only show what you find necessary by picking a layout
+- Show what you find necessary by picking a layout
 - Colorful output or JSON
 - Copy all code to clipboard
 - Automatically updates with new snippet changes